-GENERAL INFORMATION
+PRODUCT INFORMATION

-Performance of this product may be affected by local conditions, crop varieties, and application method.
-User should consult local Extension Service, Agricultural Experiment Station or University Weed Specialists, and state regulatory agencies for recommendations in your area.
+The performance of BASE CAMP® LV 6 may be affected by local conditions, crop varieties, and application method.
+User should consult local extension service, agricultural experiment station or university weed specialists, and state regulatory agencies for recommendations in your area.

-Best results are obtained when product is applied to young succulent weeds that are actively growing.
-The lower recommended rates will be satisfactory on susceptible annual weeds.
-For perennial weeds and conditions such as the very dry areas of the western states, where control is difficult, the higher recommended rates should be used.
+Best results are obtained when BASE CAMP LV 6 is applied to young succulent weeds that are actively growing.
+The lower specified rates will be satisfactory on susceptible annual weeds.
+For perennial weeds and conditions found in very dry areas of the western states, where control is difficult, the higher specified rates should be used.

-When product is used for weed control in crops, the growth stage of the crop must be considered.
+When BASE CAMP LV 6 is used for weed control in crops, the growth stage of the crop must be considered.